What You Need to Know

 Half of Rhode Island’s residents get their health coverage through their work.
 One in four receives it through Medicaid and one in seven through Medicare, although Affordable Care Act (ACA) plans cover fewer than one in every 20 residents.2

-Obamacare and the state’s Medicaid expansion together helped drop Rhode Island’s uninsured rate dramatically—from 12% in 2013 to just 4% in 2018.5
+Obamacare and the state’s Medicaid expansion together helped drop Rhode Island’s uninsured rate dramatically—from 12% in 2013 to just a little over 4% by 2019.5

 Here you’ll find an overview of Rhode Island’s health insurance landscape and get help navigating your options to choose a plan that’s right for you.